soal/vue-mapbox/docs/guide/README.md

 Vue.use(VueMapbox, { mapboxgl: Mapbox });
 ```

-Now you're ready for mapping.
+Now you're ready to create your first map.
 See how to [create a map](/guide/basemap.md).